Offense and Spiking

 6-2 WITH NO SUBS - KEY POINTS

-- The right-back defender will always set.
+• The right-back defender will always set.

-- The right-front attacker will always hit.
+• The right-front attacker will always hit.

-- Middles and outsides will continue in their roles as normal.
+• Middles and outsides will continue in their roles as normal.

-- You do not need to use any substitutions.
+• You do not need to use any substitutions.

-- You will always have three front-row attackers.
+• You will always have three front-row attackers.

-6-2 VOLLEYBALL ROTATIONS WITH 1 Substitution
+6-2 VOLLEYBALL ROTATIONS WITH ONE SUBSTITUTION

-The 6-2 Offense with 1 substitution allows for a coach to give players more specific roles on the court.
-This system requires the following players:
+The 6–2 offense with one substitution allows a coach to give players more specific roles on the court.
+This system gives the coach the opportunity to use one athlete as a strong front-row attacker while also relying on a consistent back-row setter.

-- 1 setter/opposite hybrid player
+• 1 setter/opposite hybrid player

-- 1 back row setter
+• 1 back row setter

-- 1 front row opposite
+• 1 front row opposite

 If a team has a strong setter who is not suited to playing in the front row, the 1 sub option gives that player a role (especially if she’s a really good setter).